 A significant part of the environmental and social impact in our value chain is upstream of our own operations.
-To safeguard an overall positive environmental and social impact of our sustainable ingredient solutions, we need to ensure our raw materials are sourced responsibly.
+To safeguard an overall positive environmental and social impact of our sustainable solutions, we need to ensure our raw materials are sourced responsibly.

 Our responsible sourcing strategy focuses on our agricultural raw materials.
 A sustainable agricultural supply chain is essential for the communities in which we operate, as well as for our business.
-We focus on sugarcane, soy, corn, wheat, and palm oil, which represent some 90% of our agricultural-derived raw materials by quantity.
+We focus on raw materials derived from sugarcane, soy, corn, wheat, and palm oil, which represent some 90% of our agricultural-derived raw materials by quantity.

 Security of supply

 Our security-of-supply assessment evaluates raw materials on three pillars: procurement, quality and food safety, and sustainability.
 For each pillar, several criteria are rated to estimate the risk of supply issues.
-The business impact of a supply issue is taken into account to determine the overall score.
-The risk assessment results in a high, medium, or low score for each pillar per raw material.
+The risk assessment results in a high, medium, or low score for each raw material, by pillar.

 In 2018, we have updated the risk assessment methodology for the quality and sustainability pillars to improve the reliability of the assessment.
 We also performed our annual update, which involved a review and update of the underlying data where necessary and the inclusion of new raw materials.
 For new high-risk raw materials, mitigation plans have been developed and are being implemented.
 Mitigation actions include the recruitment of new suppliers, certification, and supplier engagement to better understand the situation.